rabbitmq/gen-batch-server/README.md

 size limit when message ingress is high and shrinks it down again as ingress reduces.

-This behaviour makes it suitable for use as a data sink, proxy or other kind of aggregator that benefit from processing messages in batches.
+This behaviour makes it suitable for use as a data sink, proxy or other kinds of aggregator that benefit from processing messages in batches.
 Examples would be a log writer that needs to flush messages to disk using `file:sync/1` without undue delay or a metrics sink that aggregates metrics from multiple processes and writes them to an external service.
-It could also be beneficial to use `gen_batch_server` to proxy a bunch processes that want to update some resource (such as a `dets` table) that doesn't handle casts.
+It could also be beneficial to use `gen_batch_server` to proxy a bunch of processes that want to update some resource (such as a `dets` table) that doesn't handle casts.

 ## Usage